-Based on the DCM, secondary (local) industrial/commercial streets with parking allowed on the street should have a street width of 40 feet (measured from back of curb) with 2 travel lanes, 2 parking lanes, curb and gutter, and pedestrian facilities on both sides of the roadway.
+Per DCM Table 1-5, secondary (local) industrial/commercial streets with parking allowed on the street should have a street width of 40 feet (measured from back of curb) with 2 travel lanes, 2 parking lanes, and curb and gutter.
 The travel lane width is 11 feet and the parking lane width is 7 feet.
-If a parking lane is not provided due to adequate off-street parking, shoulders should be provided with typical widths of 3.5 feet and a total BOC width of 33 feet.
-AMC Title 21.07.060.E.2.b states that sidewalks shall be installed on both sides of all local streets.
+If a parking lane is not provided due to adequate off-street parking, shoulders should be provided with typical widths of 3.5 feet and a total back of curb (BOC) width of 33 feet.
+Per the DCM 1.5.G, pedestrian facilities shall be provided as specified in AMC Title 21 for local streets.
+Per AMC Title 21.07.060.E.2.b states that sidewalks shall be installed on both sides of local streets.
 In industrial/commercial zoning districts though, a sidewalk shall be installed on one side of all local streets, and on both sides of local streets if the new sidewalks would connect to existing sidewalks on both ends and the needed length is no greater than one quarter mile.

-Based on the DCM, secondary (local) urban residential streets with over 1,000 ADT and houses located on both sides of the roadway should have a street width of 38 feet (measured from back of curb) with 2 travel lanes, 2 parking lanes, curb and gutter, and pedestrian facilities on both sides of the roadway.
+Per the DCM, secondary (local) urban residential streets with over 1,000 ADT and houses located on both sides of the roadway should have a street width of 38 feet (measured from back of curb) with 2 travel lanes, 2 parking lanes, and curb and gutter.
 The typical lane width for a local residential street is 10 or 11 feet depending on existing and forecasted neighborhood densities, zoning, and traffic volumes; the parking lane width is 7 feet.
 If a parking lane is not provided, shoulders should be provided with typical widths of 3.5 feet for a total BOC width of 31 feet.
+Per the DCM 1.5.G, pedestrian facilities shall be provided as specified in AMC Title 21 for local streets.
+Per AMC Title 21.07.060.E.2.b 5-foot wide sidewalks shall be provided on both sides of a local street in Class A zoning districts.

-Per the DCM Figure 1-13, 5-foot wide sidewalks must be provided on both sides of a local street.
 It is preferable for the sidewalks to be separated from the roadway to provide pedestrian comfort and safety, increase intersection sight distances, and provide room for snow storage however separation is not required for a local roadway.
 A clear area of 7 feet beyond the back of curb is required for snow storage.
 The sidewalk can be considered as part of the snow storage area.
 Roadway sections with narrow shoulders provide little room for snow storage on the street and require snow to be temporarily plowed behind the curb.
 This may impede pedestrian passage on an attached sidewalk and/or buffer area during major snow events until the snow is cleared.